joernio/gabof/README.md

 ## gabof

-generate a buch of file
+generate a buch of files

 ## compile with